Michigan Wolverines football

 Following Schembechler's retirement, the program was coached by two of his former assistants, Gary Moeller and then Lloyd Carr, who maintained the program's overall success over the next 18 years, Carr winning a national championship in 1997.
 However, the program's fortunes declined under the next two coaches, Rich Rodriguez and Brady Hoke, who were both fired after relatively short tenures.
-Following Hoke's dismissal, Michigan hired Jim Harbaugh on December 30, 2014.
+Following Hoke's dismissal, Michigan hired Jim Harbaugh.
 Harbaugh is a former quarterback for the team, having played for Michigan from 1982 to 1986 under Schembechler.
 Harbaugh led the Wolverines to three consecutive Big Ten titles and College Football Playoff appearances during his final three years as head coach, from 2021 to 2023.
-His final team, the 2023 Michigan Wolverines won the program's first national championship since 1997, and first undisputed national championship since 1948 after beating Washington in the 2024 National Championship Game.
-Following the championship victory, Harbaugh left Michigan to return to coaching in the National Football League (NFL).
-Currently, the head coach position is held by Sherrone Moore, who had been on Harbaugh's coaching staff since 2018, and had been an offensive coordinator since 2021.
-He was the acting head coach for four games during the national championship-winning 2023 season.
-He won them all, including games against ranked opponents Penn State and Ohio State.
-The Wolverines promoted Moore on January 26, 2024, two days after Harbaugh's departure.
+His final team, the 2023 Michigan Wolverines won the program's first national championship since 1997, and first undisputed national championship since 1948 after beating Washington in the National Championship Game.
+Following the championship and nine seasons at Michigan, Harbaugh left to return to coaching in the National Football League (NFL).
+The Wolverines promoted offensive coordinator Sherrone Moore to head coach, who had been on Harbaugh's coaching staff since 2018, and was the acting head coach in four games during the national championship-winning 2023 season.
+After the 2025 regular season, Moore was fired and replaced by longtime Utah head coach Kyle Whittingham.

 The Michigan Wolverines have featured 89 selections that have garnered consensus honors on the College Football All-America Team.
 Three Wolverines have won the Heisman Trophy: Tom Harmon in 1940, Desmond Howard in 1991, and Charles Woodson in 1997.
 Gerald Ford, who later became the 38th president of the United States, started at center and was voted most valuable player by his teammates on the 1934 team.